CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 Danio_rerio.GRCz10.fa  Danio_rerio.GRCz10.fa.fai
 </pre>

-To copy the content of this directory to Allas, I first login to datamangler.csc.fi and set up the Allas environment in with command:
+To copy the content of this directory to Allas, I first log in to _datamangler.csc.fi_ and set up the Allas environment:
 ```text
 module load allas
 ```
-Then, I open a connection to Allas with command `allas-conf`.
-The command asks for my CSC password (xxxxxxxxxxx)  and then lists those Allas projects that are accessible for me.
-In this case I select _project_2001659_.
+Then I open a connection to Allas using the command `allas-conf`.
+The command asks for my CSC password (xxxxxxxxxxx) and then lists the Allas projects that are accessible for me.
+In this case, I select _project_2001659_.

 <pre>[kkayttaj@datamangler03:~> <b>allas-conf</b>
 Please enter CSC password for account kkayttaj:
 <b>xxxxxxxxxx</b>